warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

 ![flag11](/assets/posts/cyberspacectf2024/flag11.png)

-### Question 3
-Question: What is the MITRE ID of the persistence technique used by the malware?
+### Question 3: What is the MITRE ID of the persistence technique used by the malware?

 Pretty straightforward, the malware was already identified to drop 2 malicious executables into the registry run keys.

-### Question 4
-Question: What is the name of the file that is added to autoruns by the malware?
+### Question 4: What is the name of the file that is added to autoruns by the malware?

 The 2 malicious executables were dropped into the registry run keys, with only 1 of them being successfully placed.

 ![flag9](/assets/posts/cyberspacectf2024/flag9.png)

-### Question 5
-Question: Which thread ID is responsible to create the environment for malware to run?
+### Question 5: Which thread ID is responsible to create the environment for malware to run?

 According to the process tree, the parent process of the malware was identified to be Explorer.EXE.
 Analyzing the logs for registry operations from Explorer.EXE, one of the log shows a virtual desktop environment being created to most likely run the malware on it.
 PS: I have no idea why the log was bolded.